-PARAMEDIC PROGRAM ADMISSIONS
+EMT-PARAMEDIC PROGRAM ADMISSIONS

-Students may apply for admission to the Paramedic Certificate and Paramedic Studies programs by contacting the Enrollment Services Office and completing an application.
-All application criteria must be submitted to the Enrollment Services Office to be eligible for admission.
+Students may apply for admission to the EMT-Paramedic Certificate and EMT-Paramedic Studies programs by contacting the Admissions Office and completing an application.
 The fall program is the Day program.
-The spring program is the Evening program.
+The spring program is the Evening.

-Candidates must complete the following:
+Candidates must submit the following to the Admissions Office: